PATRIC3/p3_docs/docroot/system_documentation/software_tools_and_code.rst

 Other Software Code
 --------------------

-Other software code associated with the system and infrastructure is described in the **System Architecture Section**.
+Other software code associated with the system and infrastructure is described in the `System Architecture Section <https://docs.patricbrc.org/system_documentation/system_architecture.html>`_.
 Links to corresponding source code are provided as well.